KevinMarquette/kevinmarquette.github.io/_posts/2017-03-25-mnemonic-wordlist.md

 I have reproduced the entire [word list here](\public\mnemonicwordlist.txt) and on [GitHubGist](https://gist.github.com/KevinMarquette/343c2436d24539cc5eabacbfd98ab754) to make it easy to find.
 It was extracted from the [mn_wordlist.c](https://github.com/singpolyma/mnemonicode/blob/master/mn_wordlist.c) file in the project.

+## Craig G's MnemonicEncodingWordList Project

+After I published this post, Craig created a small [project](https://github.com/chelnak/MnemonicEncodingWordList) in PowerShell to work with this list.
+In that project he has the full list in a [json document](https://github.com/chelnak/MnemonicEncodingWordList/blob/master/mnemonics.json).

 # Save this for future reference

 I don't have an immediate need for this list, but it took be a bit longer to find it than I expected.
 I know I could use any word list but this one was carefully crafted and I wanted to preserve it.
 I hope you find a valuable use for it.
 I know I am saving this one for later.